FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-05.md

 This general quantity does not include any preparation nor waiting described in section 23 of RFC 2544.
-Section 24 of RFC 2544 places additional restrictions on duration, but those restriction apply only to some of the specific quantities based on duration.
+Section 24 of RFC 2544 places additional restrictions on duration, but those restrictions apply only to some of the specific quantities based on duration.

 Duration is always positive in MLRsearch.